ProQuestionAsker/ReefNetDiveMove/README.md

 This code defines a "dive" as a period of time spent below 0.3 m.

-It returns dive stats which include daily statistics:
+It returns dive stats which include daily statistics and categorical breakdowns of dives collected.
-  Beginning and ending times of each day
-  Duration of dive
-  Post-dive duration (i.e. the time spent between one dive and the next) Maximum depth
-  The number of dives detected within that day
-  Wet phases (i.e. the number of time periods throughout the day that the animal spent making consecutive dives     without spending time outside of its pool.)

 All other terms follow the same nomenclature as described by the diveMove package.